doc4d/docs/docs/API/SessionClass.md

 For more information about the OTP tokens, please refer to [this section](../WebServer/sessions.md#session-token-otp).

-By default, if the *lifespan* parameter is omitted, the token is created with the same lifespan as the [`.idleTimeOut`](#idletimeout) of the session.
 You can set a custom timeout by passing a value in seconds in *lifespan*.
-If an expired token is used to restore a web user session, it is ignored.
+If an expired token is used to restore a session, it is ignored.
+By default, if the *lifespan* parameter is omitted:

+- with web user sessions, the token is created with the same lifespan as the [`.idleTimeOut`](#idletimeout) of the session.
+- with remote sessions, the token is created with a 10 seconds lifespan.

-The returned token can then be used in exchanges with third-party applications or websites to securely identify the session.
+For **web user sessions**, the returned token can be used in exchanges with third-party applications or websites to securely identify the session.
 For example, the session OTP token can be used with a payment application.

+For **remote sessions**, the returned token can be used on 4D Server to identitfy requests coming from a [remote 4D running Qodly forms in a Web area](../Desktop/clientServer.md#remote-user-sessions).

 #### Example